OJB-Quantum/QC-Hardware-How-To/README.md

 Everything you need for quantum hardware engineering in the field.

-"In a sense, the physical realization of a quantum computer is an automated 'scatterometry' of quantum logic gates." - Onri Jay Benally
+"In a sense, the physical realization of a quantum computer is an automated 'scatterometry' of quantum logic gates.
+To develop expertise in quantum hardware is to study and practice quantum metrology, metrology, and manufacturing (with a heavy focus on nanotechnology, vacuum technology, and cryogenics)." - Onri Jay Benally

 ---

 **scatter (physics)**: "The scattering of light, other electromagnetic radiation, or particles" — *Oxford English Dictionary*

 **-ometry**: "The action, process, technique, or art of measuring" — *Oxford English Dictionary*

+**metrology**: "the scientific study of measurement" — *Oxford Learner’s Dictionaries*

+**-ology**: "Forming nouns with the sense ‘the science or discipline of (what is indicated by the first element)" — **Oxford English Dictionary*

+**quantum**: "Latin, neuter of quantus 'how much'." — *Merriam-Webster*

+**quantum (physics)**: "The minimum amount by which certain properties, such as energy or angular momentum, of a system can change." — *Oxford Reference*

 ---